platsch/OctoPNP/README.md

 ### Enable git hook
-Please add this hook to your local git installation by symlinking it:
+For automatic code analysis before every commit, add this hook to your local git installation by symlinking it:
 ```bash
 ln -s ../../.ci/pre-push-hook .git/hooks/pre-commit
 ```